 Michigan Scientific slip ring assemblies are the first choice for making connections to strain gauges, thermocouples, ICP accelerometers, RTD’s and other sensors in rotating applications.
-A slip ring assembly is the primary choice for maintaining communication with and supplying power to PLC’s and other electronic equipment used in rotational applications in the automation industry and robotics.
+Michigan Scientific Slip Ring Assemblies use high quality materials, making them compatible for transferring ethernet signals.
+A slip ring assembly is ideal for maintaining communication with, and supplying power to, PLC’s and other electronic equipment used in rotational applications in the automation industry and robotics.

 - End of shaft and tubular models